tlevine/www.thomaslevine.com/content/!/dataset-as-datapoint/index.md

 and we can look for [out-lying data points](/!/socrata-users/).

 ## Metadata as data
-If datasets are data points in a larger table, the metadata about the included datasets correspond to the data in our super-dataset.
-I think this is a bit different from how people normally see metadata.
 The term "metadata" is sort of funny to me.
-Metadata are data about
-data, but they're still data, so do we really need another term for them?

-In studying metadata about 100,000 datasets, I started to see why this term exists.
 When people talk about "metadata", they're usually thinking of stuff that you'd use for cataloging and framing the data rather than stuff on which you would do "data analysis".
 That is, metadata are things that you would use for styling webpages, and searching datasets, but you would never put them in a spreadsheet.

 Of course, it doesn't have to be this way.
+If datasets are data points in a larger table, the metadata about the included datasets correspond to the data in our super-dataset.

 When we see datasets as data points, we see metadata as data.
 Inside of our collection of datasets, we have a record for each sub-dataset, and this record is composed of metadata about that sub-dataset.
+Metadata isn't any different from any other data.

 ## Why this matters: Data-driven open data
 Ironically, our open data